-From the moment Assange's legal troubles began in late 2010 - when two Swedish women were reported to have launched allegations of rape - nothing followed a standard procedure.
-As I have previously documented.
-Assange's case was treated in exceptional ways by Sweden, the UK, Australia and, always lurking in the background, the US.
+From the moment Assange's legal troubles began in late 2010 - when two Swedish women were reported to have launched allegations of rape nothing followed a standard prothat would have had all the hallmarks cedure.
+As I have previously docu- a short time later.
+Other evidence secrets and crimes can no longer be mented, Assange's case was treated in exceptional ways by Sweden, the UK, Australia and, always lurking in the background, the US.

 Swedish police, the country's media and a second prosecutor all meddled in a case the main prosecutor had already ruled did not involve a criminal offence.
 The testimony of one of the women - who had been encouraged to go to the police by the other - was effectively hijacked and turned into a rape allegation, seemingly against her wishes.

-Inexplicably, Interpol issued a Red Notice for Assange's arrest, usually reserved for terrorists and dangerous criminals, shortly after Swedish officials had approved his traveling abroad.
+Inexplicably, Interpol issued a Red Notice for Assange's arrest. usually reserved for terrorists and dangerous criminals, shortly after Swedish officials had approved his traveling abroad.

-extradition was based was amended shortly afterwards to ensure such a ruling could not be made again.
+In the UK the courts approved an extradition warrant for Assange that had been issued without any Swedish judicial authority.
+The ruling set such a terrible legal precedent that the agreement on which the ruling could not be made again.
 Once Assange fled to Ecuador's embassy, the UK government surrounded it with huge numbers of police, at great public expense.
 For a while, government ministers threatened to tear up diplomatic protocols established in law by sending police in to arrest Assange on foreign soil.